-From alleyways and overpasses, to the walls of Hong Kong apartment blocks, one could easily recognise XEME pieces all over the city’s urban landscape.
+From alleyways and overpasses to the walls of Hong Kong apartment blocks, one could easily recognize XEME pieces all over the city’s urban landscape.
 With signature intricate geometrical patterns, Chinese calligraphy characters, he’s become one of the finest artists who can mix the more traditional styles of Asian art with a strong contemporary flourish.

 Xeme started painting graffiti in 2001 when both street art and graffiti barely existed in any of the Asian mega cities.
 He quickly became widely recognised as one of most renowned street artists in the region and it wasn’t long before he founded urban culture and arts magazine Invasian.

 Xeme also happen to feature in our very own book and dvd combo, Graffiti Asia and since then, we’ve filmed him and managed to work together on a few commercial projects.